-Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, July 2015.
+Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand; DermNet Editor-in-Chief: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+July 2015.

 Topical 3% diclofenac gel in 2.5% hyaluronic acid (Solaraze®, Bioglan Pharma, Florida USA) is used as a field treatment for actinic keratoses (AKs).
 It is available in the US, Canada and several countries in the European Union, but it is not marketed in New Zealand (2015).

 The active ingredient of the gel, diclofenac sodium, is a non-steroidal anti-inflammatory drug (NSAID).
 NSAIDs provide anti-inflammatory and anti-neoplastic (anti-cancer) benefits.

 Treatment is usually undertaken during the winter months.
 Diclofenac gel is only for use on the skin and contact with eyes should be avoided.